apache/geode/Native-Disk-Persistence.md

 ###Network File Systems

-Keep in mind that if the directories you configure for persistence are on a network file system then the persistence writes will compete for network bandwidth with GemFire data distribution.
+Keep in mind that if the directories you configure for persistence are on a network file system then the persistence writes will compete for network bandwidth with Geode data distribution.
 If a network file system is going to be used, it is best for the data directory to be on local disk(s).

 ###Statistics related to disk persistence